-Accessing other members family trees hosted at Ancestry is another great way for you to build your own tree.
-From these trees you can trace your ancestry further back.
+From these trees, you can trace your ancestry further back.
 And you can also find their siblings and their respective descendants.

 2. Ancestry Free Trial

 - Provide credit card details – I urge you to be careful when signing up for a free trial.
 This is because you will need to cancel your trial 2 days before it ends.
-Otherwise you will automatically be signed up to the package that you initially signed up for.
+Otherwise, you will automatically be signed up for the package that you initially signed up for.